kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

   depends on cloud infrastructure to expose multi-node topologies to guest virtual machines.
 * Implementing the `HintProvider` interface may prove challenging.
+* Extending Pod Spec to describe the pod-level topology policy may prove challenging.

 # Limitations